 The mission of the Pickerington Food Pantry is “Fighting Hunger, Feeding Hope.”
-The purpose of the organization is to provide emergency food assistance to income eligible clients (at or below 200% of Federal poverty guidelines) who reside within the boundaries of the Pickerington Local School District.
+The purpose of the organization is to provide emergency food assistance to income eligible clients (at or below 200% of Federal poverty guidelines) who reside within the boundaries of the Pickerington Local School District (excluding zip code 43068).
 The Food Pantry is organized exclusively for the charitable provision of food for the relief of the poor under section 501(c)(3) of the Internal Revenue Code.

 Your support and contributions will enable us to meet our goals and improve conditions.
 Your generous donation will fund our mission.

 THERE IS NO COST TO THE CLIENT TO SHOP FOR FOOD

 Once you are on the Food Pantry floor, a volunteer walks along with you and you will get a certain number of items per section (product, dairy, meats, vegetables, fruits, proteins, soups, grains, household, hygiene, baby, etc.) depending on the size of your family.
 We offer a Choice Pantry which means you pick the items you want to take home, the items you and your family are not allergic to and the items you like.
 You will take enough food home to make approximately three meals a day for every member of your household for eight days.
 You are allowed to visit us for food once every 30 days.

 The Pickerington Food Pantry is a choice Food Pantry serving residents of the Pickerington Local School District (excluding zip code 43068).
 We are located in the Olde Village of Pickerington, at 70 Cross Street, Suite B.